Wesfarmers: Bunnings

 An initial investment in 10 percent of Bunnings in February 1987 reached full ownership in January 1994.
 Bunnings bought UK retailer Homebase in February 2016 and Britain's first Bunnings store opened twelve months later in February 2017.
 They were 265 well-located stores and Wesfarmers believed Bunnings' management would greatly improve their modest profits.
 The plan was to make changes gently but tactics changed and local management, perceived as under-performing, was removed and replaced by expatriate management.
 The expatriate management's changes alienated the existing customer base and, aided by a poor retailing climate, brought a rapid decline into losses.
-A strategic review by Wesfarmers resulted in the May 2018 sale of the Homebase business to Hilco Capital at a loss of (Australian) $1.96 billion.
+A strategic review by Wesfarmers resulted in the May 2018 sale of the Homebase business to Hilco Capital at a loss of A$1.96 billion.

 Australian Railroad Group

-Australian Railroad Group begun in a joint venture with Genesee & Wyoming by the purchase of Westrail at the beginning of 2000.
+Australian Railroad Group began a joint venture with Genesee & Wyoming by the purchase of Westrail at the beginning of 2000.
 It was sold in 2006 to Babcock & Brown and Queensland Rail.

 End of co-operative ownership

-In 2001, Wesfarmers become a freely-traded publicly listed company with open ownership.
+In 2001, Wesfarmers became a freely-traded publicly listed company with open ownership.
 After becoming a public company, Wesfarmers diversified its interests by acquiring other businesses.

 Divisions

-Home improvement and office supplies
+Bunnings

-This division is made up of Bunnings Warehouse, a retailer of home improvement and outdoor living products, servicing home and commercial customers in Australia and New Zealand, and Officeworks, a retailer and supplier of office products for home, business and education in Australia.
-There are 210 Bunnings "warehouse" (larger) stores, 67 Bunnings small-format stores, 36 Bunnings Trade centres and 150 Officeworks stores.
-Bunnings employs more than 33,000 staff and Officeworks employs more than 8,000 staff.
+Bunnings is a retailer of home improvement and outdoor living products, servicing home and commercial customers in Australia and New Zealand.
+They have 513 locations, including large warehouse stores, smaller format stores and trade centres.
+These locations include Beaumont Tiles and Tool Kit Depot.
+Bunnings employs more than 51,000 staff.

 In January 2016, Home Retail Group accepted an offer from Wesfarmers to acquire the British home improvement retailer and garden centre Homebase.
 Stores in the United Kingdom and Ireland began to be rebranded as Bunnings following the takeover.
-However, following Wesfarmer's sale of Homebase to Hilco in May 2018, it was reported that the 24 stores already converted would return to the "Homebase" branding.
+However, following Wesfarmer's sale of Homebase to Hilco in May 2018, it was reported that the 24 stores already converted would return to the Homebase branding.